To sign in to Starfish using your MyNaz username and password, please click here. MyNaz is the same login you use to access NazNet.

 What happens when advisors or other support providers on campus receive notification that a flag has been raised?

 Most flags in Starfish are informational and by themselves don't necessarily require outreach beyond the immediate email that goes to the student noting the concern and available resources to help address the concern.
-For instance, if an advisor sees that their advisee has had a "Missing Work" flag raised for one of their classes, that flag alone doesn't necessarily require outreach.
-A student missing work in several classes or having other types of difficulties in multiple classes indicates something is going on that should be addressed.
-Once a student has had three flags raised in a single semester, the Center for Student Success will coordinate an outreach to that student to proactively address concerns.
+For instance, if an advisor sees that their advisee has had a "Course Progress Concern" flag raised for one of their classes, that flag alone doesn't necessarily require outreach.
+A student struggling in several classes or having other types of difficulties in multiple classes indicates something is going on that should be addressed.
+Once a student has had three flags raised in a single semester, the Center for Student Success will coordinate an outreach to that student to address concerns.
 If a student reaches six flags raised in a single semester, their advisor will be notified via email so they can reach out to the student to discuss and address the concerns.
-Advisors will also be notified and asked to reach out to their advisee when an "Academic Concern - Immediate Response Requested" flag has been raised.
 Whenever an advisor or support provider works with a student to address flags that have been raised, s/he is encouraged to post a comment to indicate the outreach that has taken place so the initial flag raiser knows action has been taken and so other support providers are not duplicating efforts.
 If an advisor or support provider feels necessary action has taken place to address the flagged concern, they can "clear" the flag.

 What about kudos?